sr99622/libonvif/README.md

 The pre built version of the library can be installed with anaconda using the command shown below.
 The library installation includes the discover program which can be used to find the IP addresses of cameras on the network.
+It also includes a gui interface which can control several aspects of camera operation like video parameters and ptz functions.

 ```bash
 conda install -c conda-forge -c sr99622 libonvif
 ```

+The gui interface may be invoked using the onvif command.

 To Install From Source
 ----------------------